Get organised with these 5 helpful planners for busy mums

 Family Holiday Packing Lists

-• Change all the bed sheets a day before you leave.
-That way, when you return from your holiday everyone will have fresh/clean sheets to sleep in.
+➡️Change all the bed sheets the day before you leave.
+That way, when you return, everyone can enjoy fresh, clean sheets after a long trip.

-• Let a neighbour know you’ll be away and swap phone numbers.
-This will allow them to reach you in case of an emergency.
+➡️Let a neighbour know you’ll be away and swap phone numbers.
+This gives them a way to contact you in case of an emergency.

-• Remember to ask a neighbour, friend or relative to put your bins out if required.
+➡️Bin day backup: Ask a neighbour, friend, or relative to put your bins out if needed while you’re away.

 For more tips, advice and free resources, don’t forget to subscribe to Little Girl Shining.
 You’ll be joining a group of mums with one important thing in common… we all have little girls x